 In this article, we will compare START-PROF and Caesar II functions.
 In START-PROF all pipes, fittings, and nodes are objects.
-Each object has it’s properties.
+Each object has its properties.
 For example, you can place bend objects into node objects.
 You can place a pipe or rigid element between two node objects.
-You can place bend, tee, reducer, valve, flange object into node object.
+You can place bend, tee, reducer, valve, and flange objects into node objects.

 The material database contains the flag “maximum f=1.2” for materials where it can be applied.

 A3 and System design factors are calculated automatically where needed. al() and hl() already multiplied by temperature factor A1 in the database.
 All material properties are stored in the material database, and all pipe and fitting properties are stored in the pipe and fitting dialog windows.

 The database contains all data needed for FRP/GRP/GRE analysis.
 Just select the material and then work like it’s steel piping.
 See Video about FRP/GRP/GRE stress analysis.

 No analog in Caesar II.
 The database contains all data needed for the HDPE piping analysis.
 Just select the material and then work like it’s steel piping.
 See Video about the HDPE piping analysis.